vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/17-remote-event-queues.md

 This essentially means that now both the server and connected clients can issue events.

-[click] And to achieve that, first we need to tell our client's `Program.cs` to register the event as a remote pocedure, [click] and then we can call `RemotePublishAsync` on the event somewhere in our client.
+[click] And to achieve that, first we need to tell our client's `Program.cs` to register the event as a remote procedure, [click] and then we can call `RemotePublishAsync` on the event somewhere in our client.

 [click] This will hit the event hub [click], which then sends it out to all of the subscribed clients.
 -->